 I worked this blanket up in just a few days by picking it up in between taking care of the kids, laundry, and house chores.
 If I can do it, so can you!
 Also, if you’d like to make a different size, the directions are below on how to change the starting chain.

-Find the free pattern below or purchase the AD-FREE PDF which is ready to print.
+Find the free pattern below or purchase the AD-FREE PDF above which is ready to print.

 Happy Crochet Rainbow Blanket Making!